stormpath/stormpath-documentation/source/auth_n.rst

     .. literalinclude:: code/ruby/authentication/mfa_add_sms_factor_req.rb
       :language: ruby

-.. only:: rest or csharp or nodejs or php or python or vbnet or ruby
+.. only:: rest or csharp or nodejs or php or vbnet or ruby

   You will then get back the response: